ListowelAdolwin/real-estate/README.md

-# Welcome to our Real Estate Marketplace 🏡
+# Dream Home Finder 🏡

-Welcome to our Real Estate Marketplace GitHub repository!
-Here you'll find everything you need to know about our project.
+Here you'll find everything you need to know about this project.
 Whether you're a developer interested in contributing, a potential user looking for your dream home, or just curious about what we've built, you're in the right place.

 ## Table of Contents